I aspire to build, through language, interactive spaces of resistance and experimentation.

 [FICTION]

-Dandara of Xangô: In colonial Brazil, an enslaved African girl fights to escape bondage, raise an army, and wipe out the ruthless Portuguese military force that wants to spread slavery throughout South America.
-Based on a true story.
+Dandara of Xangô: A historical retelling of a true story.
+In colonial Brazil, an enslaved African girl fights to escape bondage, raise an army, and wipe out the ruthless Portuguese military force that wants to spread slavery throughout South America.
+It has received support from the Arts & Science Council.

 [THEATRE]